 #7: Two-Story Backyard Agility Palace (Elevated Play Meets Ground-Level Challenge)

-Your dog launches up the dark green ramp, scrambles across the balcony, then peers through the white picket railing like she owns the entire yard.
-This backyard playground setup combines an elevated deck (about 4 feet high) with ground-level obstacles so you can create a full agility circuit that works for medium to large dogs.
+Stand back!
+Because when my dog sees this she launches herself up the dark green ramp, scrambles across the balcony, and peeks out over the white picket railing like she owns the entire yard!
+It’s definitely a fun backyard set up for dogs, that includes an elevated deck (about 4 feet high) and ground level obstacles to create a full agility circuit for medium to large dogs.

 The upper level features a platform with white picket fencing, two windows with curtains, and outdoor lanterns for visibility during evening play sessions.
 It’s built from pressure-treated lumber and painted in charcoal gray with tan accents so it looks like intentional backyard architecture, not random pet clutter.
 The lower level includes an open shelter area where your dog can cool down on an Orthopedic Joint Support Dog Bed between sprints.